lyteword/chspurgeon-tod/volume-4/psalm-98.md

 **Verse 1.** *He hath done marvellous things.* He has opened his greatness and goodness in the work of redemption.
 What marvels has not Christ done?

-1\.He was conceived by the Holy Ghost.
+1\.
+He was conceived by the Holy Ghost.

-2\.Born of a virgin.
+2\.
+Born of a virgin.

-3\.Healed all manner of diseases.
+3\.
+Healed all manner of diseases.

-4\.Fed thousands with a few loaves and fishes.
+4\.
+Fed thousands with a few loaves and fishes.

-5\.Raised the dead.
+5\.
+Raised the dead.

-6\.And what was more marvellous, died himself.
+6\.
+And what was more marvellous, died himself.

-7\.Rose again by his own power.
+7\.
+Rose again by his own power.

-8\.Ascended to heaven.
+8\.
+Ascended to heaven.

-9\.Sent down the Holy Ghost.
+9\.
+Sent down the Holy Ghost.

-10\.And made his apostles and their testimony the instruments of enlightening, and ultimately converting, the world.
+10\.
+And made his apostles and their testimony the instruments of enlightening, and ultimately converting, the world.

 — *Adam Clarke.*